 Fadi Tabbal — "Seasons" (2020)

 Some of the pieces I’ve edited, to make for a tighter and compact mix.
 Others I’ve left as is.
 I am grateful to the artists who donated their tracks, and trusted me to make good use of their music (and images).
-In addition to the 7 brand new pieces made especially for this mix, I added an older one (Munma’s “Moyen-Orient”) that has not appeared in any of my previous mixes, and made sense in
+In addition to the 7 brand new pieces made especially for this mix, I added an older one (Munma’s “Moyen-Orient”) that has not appeared in any of my previous mixes, and made sense in the overall structure.

 Track Listings